classicvalues/com.unity.cv.datasetvisualizer/README.md

 # com.unity.cv.datasetvisualizer

-This tool allows you to visualizer datasets created by Unity.
+This Python based tool allows you to visualize datasets created using Unity Computer Vision tools.

+## Requirements
+Python 3.7 or 3.8.
+Note that this application is not compatible with Python 3.9.

 ## Installation

+We recommend using a virtual enviornment to install and run the app.
+One such environment is Conda.

+**Step 1:** Create a virtual environment (skip to step 2 if you are setting up a virtual environment using other methods)

-* If you do not have Conda installed on your computer, install Conda.
+* Install Conda if you do not already have it installed on your computer.
 We recommend [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

 * Once Conda is installed:
   * On Mac OS, open a new terminal window.